What is student exchange?

 Frequently asked questions

-Students who intend to apply for other Australian visas after the completion of their studies should be aware of the potential impact of exchange/study abroad programs on their eligibility to apply for such visas.
+If you're an international student and you intend to apply for other Australian visas after the completion of your studies, you should be aware of the potential impact of exchange/study abroad programs on your eligibility to apply for such visas.
 Many subsequent visa applications involve the need to meet the Australian Study Requirement.

 RMIT is not permitted to provide migration advice under Australian legislation.
 If you have intentions to apply for another Australian visa after the completion of your studies, we strongly advise that you seek advice directly from the Department of Home Affairs or from a Registered Migration Agent.